A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Methods

 \subsubsection{ML-DIP framework}

 ML-DIP integrates manifold learning, deformation-based motion modeling, and scalable low-rank representation into a unified framework.
 A high-level description of ML-DIP is provided in \figref{overview}.
-ML-DIP generates an image basis and a deformation field basis using two separate CNNs.
+ML-DIP generates a deformation field basis and an image basis using two separate CNNs.
 The corresponding elements from these bases are then combined to yield a frame-specific deformation field and a frame-specific composite image.
 The composite image is subsequently warped using the deformation field to produce an output frame.
 This strategy confines the dynamic component of learning to a small set of weights used to combine the basis elements.
 Moreover, the low-rank representation of both the deformation field and the image enables modeling of motion and image content variations (e.g., contrast), while also reducing the size of the CNN generators.
-Finally, since the combination weights are generated by fully connected networks with a small number of inputs, they support learning motion and content variations through manifold learning.
+Finally, since the combination weights are generated by fully connected networks with a low-dimensional input, they support learning motion and content variations through manifold learning.